Akshithabadrapu/learning_java/README.md

-# Loop practice
+# Learning Java
-A collection of basic java programs practicing the 'while' loop, basic iterations,and number manipulation
+A collection of basic java practice programs while learning core concepts - organized by topic in folders.